iotaledger/streams/README.md

 ### Updating documentation

-Please update the documention when needed by editing the code comments according to the guidelines in [RFC 1574](https://github.com/rust-lang/rfcs/blob/master/text/1574-more-api-documentation-conventions.md#appendix-a-full-conventions-text).
+If you want to improve the code comments, please do so according to the guidelines in [RFC 1574](https://github.com/rust-lang/rfcs/blob/master/text/1574-more-api-documentation-conventions.md#appendix-a-full-conventions-text).

 ## Joining the discussion

-If you want to get involved in the community, need help with getting set up, have any issues related with the library or just want to discuss IOTA, Distributed Registry Technology (DRT) and IoT with other people, feel free to join our [Discord](https://discord.iota.org/).
+If you want to get involved in discussions about this technology, or you're looking for support, go to the #streams-discussion channel on [Discord](https://discord.iota.org/).